hadi14250/push_swap/README.md

 # Push Swap

-A stack-sorting project using two stacks, A and B, where A starts with random numbers, and B is initially empty.
-The goal is to sort the stack by performing and printing specific operations (e.g., sa, pb), which are then validated by a checker program.
+A stack-sorting program that uses two stacks, A and B, where A starts with unique random numbers, and B is initially empty.
+The goal is to sort the stack by performing and printing specific operations `(e.g., sa, pb)`, which are then validated by a checker program.

 ### Operations: